Art cars at Nowhere

 Sound systems are part of the fun of Nowhere but please be aware of the Sound Policy.
 Please check the map for the permitted Loud Zones.

-You will be sent full instructions after you register, however in short you will need to report on arrival to register your vehicle and drivers.
-You will then be directed to the designated Art Car area..
+You will be sent full instructions after you register, however in short you will need to report on arrival to register your drivers.
+Your art car must also be checked by the art car team in the designated Art Car area.

 Art cars, Barrios and other registered projects can arrive the weekend before the event starts, however you must get an Early Entry pass in advance and show it at the Gate when you arrive.
 After you register we can discuss this with you further.